-We have several other positions on the MCR committee which are currently unfilled as a result of the previous students in these roles graduating this summer.
-These include Arts and Culture rep and Disabilities rep. In addition to these roles we have also recently established a Part-time students rep and Sustainability rep. We are very excited to fill all of these positions once the new term starts and will be electing new people a couple of weeks into term.
+We have several other positions on the MCR committee which are currently unfilled as a result of the previous students in these roles graduating this summer or fulfilling other positions.
+These include Arts and Culture rep, Disabilities rep, LGBTQ+ rep, women's rep, and more!
+We are looking to fill all of these positions once the new term starts and will be electing new people a couple of weeks into term.
 Do reach out if you would be interested in these roles!